Tayside Club/Open Score Event, Perth

 There are 2 courses

-Long Score (70min) including Craigie, St Magdalen, Mailer and Kirkton Hills
+Long Score (70min) including Craigie, St Magdalene, Mailer and Kirkton Hills

-Short Score (45min) including Craigie, St Magdalen and Mailer Hills.
-This course is also suitable for beginners who just wish to follow an easy circuit of St Magdalen hill.
+Short Score (45min) including Craigie, St Magdalene and Mailer Hills.
+This course is also suitable for beginners who just wish to follow an easy circuit of St Magdalene Hill.
 Newcomers to the sport are very welcome.
 It is hoped that some on the day coaching can be provided.

 Entry Details